In this post you’ll learn how to hyperlink in PowerPoint.

 - Make sure you have access to the file, slide or location you want to hyperlink to

 - Select your hyperlinked text or object

-Another clever use of hyperlinks in PowerPoint is to leverage the ScreenTip functionality to create the pop-up text effect in PowerPoint that you can see in the picture below.
+Another way to user hyperlinks in PowerPoint is to leverage the ScreenTip functionality to create the mouse pop-up text effect in PowerPoint that you can see in the picture below.

 If you enjoyed this article, you can learn more about our PowerPoint training and free tutorials here.

 4 Weird Little PowerPoint Tricks Could Save You 40 Hours in PowerPoint this Year!

 “I would have paid $500 for this information” – Sam Thatte